Saturday, June 15, 2024

 My mother and father were both born to well established families of the small community of Puerto de Luna, New Mexico which was a prosperous little town at the turn of the century (1900 that is)

-My dad's mother, Josefita Labadie Fajardo, was from the very affluent Labadie family, however, she died of the Spanish Flu in 1918, when my father was only 3 years old.
-I have three photos of him as a child, but oddly there isn't a paper trail of his childhood.
+My dad's mother, Josefita Labadie Fajardo, was from the very affluent Labadie family.
+Sadly, she died of the Spanish Flu in 1918, when my father was only 3 years old.
+I have three photos of him as a child, but oddly there isn't much of a paper trail of his childhood.
 I have always assumed it was because after his mother death he may have been shuffled around to relatives when he was a very young child.
 Below is a photo of my dad when he was a baby before his mother died, then another with his dad, Doroteo Fajardo, step-mother, Perfecta and sister, Anita and then there's one of him and his sister, Anita with his father, Doroteo and their half siblings Joe and Consuelo.
 I always assumed that his mom's maiden name was Montoya because he was named Felipe Montoya Fajardo but I discovered that his mother's father had died when she was young and she was raised by a stepfather named Antonio Montoya.
 I still don't know much about him except that he worked a the store in Puerto de Luna.
 I also assumed that he spent a lot of time with his step-Montoya cousins because they were close but I have since discovered from the census forms of those families that they were in Kansas and Oklahoma and my dad wasn't on any of those forms.

 My father, Felipe Montoya Fajardo